FRBCesab/spatial-slides/README.md

 ## Citation

-Please cite these presentations as:
+Please cite these materials as:

-> Frelat R, Coux C, and Casajus N (2025) Environment databases frequently used in biodiversity research.
-URL: <https://fellow-flora.github.io/slides-ws2/env-data.html>
+> Frelat R (2025) Spatial data analysis with R. Introduction to GIS for ecologists.
+URL: <https://frbcesab.github.io/spatial-r/>

 ## See also